 Example: We love this brand.
 There is absolutely no room for losing customers on its mission and value add.
 This business exists to provide therapy to women who need it.
 From its sassy name down to its logo and style guide, Unfuck Your Brain oozes its branding.
 (That’s a good thing).
 Your business should follow suit.

 3. Create Brand Guidelines

-Tip: Brand guidelines establish your brand’s voice, tone, and aesthetics.
+Tip: Brand guidelines establish your brand’s voice, tone, and aesthetics—your branding bible.
 They’re crucial for your small business to stay consistent with your look, vibe, and messaging across marketing channels.
 Brand guidelines should include logo specifications, brand colors and fonts, a mood board, photography guidelines, and messaging guidelines (an editorial style guide).
 It should also include what not to do—how you shouldn’t speak about the brand or represent it visually.